rackerlabs/technical-blog/_posts/2017-01-12-getting-started-with-bandit.md

 Files skipped (0):
 ```

-Let's look specifically at the "Test results" section.
+Let's look specifically at the `Test results` section.
 We see here that
 there's an issue labeled `B506` and named `yaml_load`.
 The message then tells
 us what the specific issue is and a potential way to fix it: